Alberta Gambling Laws Explained (2025 Update)

 The Future of Gambling in Alberta

-Come 2026 Alberta gambling laws are going to go through a sea change with the establishment of Canada's second regulated provincial iGaming market.
-It should be highly similar to Ontario's, but perhaps enjoy a smoother start thanks to learning early lessons from Ontario.
+Come 2026 Alberta gambling laws are going to undergo significant changes with the establishment of Canada's second regulated provincial iGaming market.
+It is expected to follow a framework similar to Ontario's, and Alberta will use Ontario's experience as a guide.

 More in our Alberta Guide